Chiral spin channels in curved graphene $pn$ junctions: Model

-In this model, the electronic wave function is a four-component spinor in sublattice/spin space $\Psi^\text{T}= \left( \Psi_{\text{A}\uparrow},\Psi_{\text{B}\uparrow}, \Psi_{\text{A}\downarrow},\Psi_{\text{B}\downarrow}\right)$.
-The Hamiltonian ${\mathcal H}$ commutes with the total angular momentum $J = L_z + \frac{1}{2}\left( \sigma_z +s_z\right)$, with $L_z=-i\partial_\theta$ the orbital angular momentum, hence its eigenstates $\Psi_j (\mathbf{r})$ can be labelled by an integer $j\in \mathbb{Z}$.
+In this model, the wave function is a four-component spinor $\Psi^\text{T}= \left( \Psi_{\text{A}\uparrow},\Psi_{\text{B}\uparrow}, \Psi_{\text{A}\downarrow},\Psi_{\text{B}\downarrow}\right)$.
+The Hamiltonian ${\mathcal H}$ commutes with the total angular momentum $J = L_z + \frac{1}{2}\left( \sigma_z +s_z\right)$, with $L_z=-i\partial_\theta$ the orbital angular momentum, hence its eigenstates $\Psi_j (\mathbf{r})$, expressed in terms of confluent hypergeometric functions~\cite{Olver_2010,supplemental,DeMartino_2007,DeMartino_2010}, can be labelled by an integer $j\in \mathbb{Z}$.
 The spectrum is illustrated in Figs.~\ref{fig_one}(b) and~\ref{fig_one}(c).
-In particular, we find two ``zero-energy" Landau levels (LLs) formed by states with $j\leq 0$, highlighted in red in the figures.
-We refer to them as the top (T) and the bottom (B) zero modes.
-In the absence of SOCs, their energy is zero for $V_0=0$, independently of $j$, but for finite $V_0$ they acquire a dispersion in $j$~\cite{Cohnitz_2016,supplemental}.
-From Fig.~\ref{fig_one}(b), we observe that the energy of the zero modes at $j=0$ and at $j\ll0$ approaches the value of the potential $V(r)$ inside and outside the circular region.
+In particular, we find two ``zero-energy" Landau levels (LLs), the ``top" (T) and ``bottom" (B) zero modes, highlighted in red in the figures.
+In the absence of SOCs, they have zero energy for $V_0=0$, but develop a dispersion in $j$ for finite $V_0$~\cite{Cohnitz_2016,supplemental}.
+Their energy at $j=0$ and at $j\ll -1$ approaches the value of the potential $V(r)$ inside and outside the dot, respectively, see Fig.~\ref{fig_one}(b).
 In the presence of RSOC, the two modes acquire a spin splitting, similar to the case of a two-dimensional electron gas (2DEG)~\cite{Bercioux_2015, Bercioux_2019}.
-A finite Zeeman coupling produces an additional vertical splitting, see Fig.~\ref{fig_one}(c).
-We present in the supplemental material (SM)~\cite{supplemental} the exact solution of the model~\eqref{ham}, including a detailed analysis of the spin splitting as a function of~$\lambda_\text{R}$.
+A finite Zeeman coupling produces an additional vertical splitting|see Fig.~\ref{fig_one}(c).
+We present in the SM~\cite{supplemental} the exact solution of the model~\eqref{ham}, including a detailed analysis of the spin splitting as a function of~$\lambda_\text{R}$.

-\textit{Effective 1D model.}---We now introduce an effective low-energy model describing the zero modes at the $pn$~junction.
-We set the Fermi energy at the charge neutrality point, $E_\text{F}=0$.
-Two energy scales characterize the system: the cyclotron energy $\hbar \omega_\text{c}$ and the gate voltage difference $2V_0$ across the junction.
-We consider a regime where the cyclotron energy is a large scale so one can neglect the mixing of LLs due to the RSOC.
-We then project the Hamiltonian $\mathcal{H}$ on the zero modes of radial motion, localized at the $pn$~interface.
-Thereby, we obtain an effective 1D Hamiltonian describing the angular and spin dynamics along the $pn$~interface.
-The energy scale $2V_0$ controls the angular velocity around the junction.
-Our approach follows the derivation of the effective model for a semiconductor ring with RSOC~\cite{Meijer_2002}.
-We present here the main steps of the derivation, for the details see~\cite{supplemental}.